HALF MAD AND SURROUNDED BY BAD ADVISERS

 Then they came for the Socialists

 And I did not speak out

 Because I was not a trade unionist

 Then they came for the Jews

 And there was no one left

 To speak out for me

-Please Help Support FARAZIANFOCUS Your Financial Generosity.
+Thank You For Helping Support FARAZIANFOCUS Through Your Financial Generosity.
 Click Here

 Nicolo Machiavelli, The Prince, Chapter XXII, ‘Concerning the Secretaries of Princes.’